zackstout/beatles-songwriting/README.md

 #### (d) The minor rock runs: bVI-bVII-i and i-bVII-bVI-V7

 - Ex: F / G / Am in key of Am
-- ✅ _The story of Bungalow Bill_,
+- ✅ _The continuing story of Bungalow Bill_,
 - and, Layla, Stairway to Heaven
 - Ex: Am / G / F / E7
 - ✅ _Runaway_ (Del shannon), intro
 - Also: Don't let me be misunderstood, Sultans of Swing
-- 🎵 (p.
-186) Also in the bassline of We can work it out
+- 🎵 We can work it out, (p.
+186) Also in the bassline of

 ### Part 2: parallel major/minor switches

 - Now we'll look at cases of switching not to the relative minor, but to the parallel minor.
 - ✅ _I'll be back_
 - (p.
 188) Using E to take us from Am to A, and the melody intermingles C and C#.
 Cool.
-- ✅ _Norwegian Wood_
+- ✅ _Norwegian Wood (this bird has flown)_
 - Has a parallel minor bridge (claimed by McCartney), cf. Michelle, whose parallel minor bridge Lennon claims
 - Note how the ii-V-I takes us out of i and into I. ("so I looked around and I noticed there wasn't a chair...")
-- ✅ i-bIII-bIV-V7 seen in Michelle, starting at "I love you, I love you, I love you..."
+- ✅ Michelle, i-bIII-bIV-V7 seen, starting at "I love you, I love you, I love you..."
 - 🎵 _Night and day_
 - ✅ _The fool on the hill_: great move from D major to D minor, facilitated by ii7-V7-i.
 - _He annotates the Bb/D as Dm#5, makes sense._